Blog Writing

 5. Because they host conversations and provide value.
 Intelligent blogs attract intelligent people.
 There is no finer way to begin building business relationships online than being available to talk with people, brainstorm, offer useful information and deliver guidance.
 You can do this on your blog, a little bit every day.

 The other type of blog is little more than content churn.
 And it’s too bad, because some of that content that you find on blogs where “the lights are on but nobody’s home” can actually be quite decent.
-But because of the lousy presentation and lack of human interaction on these blogs.
-No one stays around for very long.
+But because of the lousy presentation and lack of human interaction on these blogs, no one stays around for very long.

 The whole point in creating a blog is to brand yourself as an expert and authority.
 Think of your blog as the podium in a packed lecture hall or stadium.
 How will you address your students and adoring fans today?